hassantafreshi/easy-form-builder/readme.txt

 Yes, in Easy Form Builder, we use Google reCAPTCHA version 2 checkbox technology to make forms more user-friendly.
 This helps improve the form interface, making it easier for users to interact with.

+= Does Easy Form builder have the capability to send emails? =

+Yes,  Easy Form Builder features the capability of sending email notifications after form submission or receiving new responses.
+With just a few clicks in its settings, you can configure the forms you create to send email notifications

+= IS Easy Form Builder GDPR compliant? =

+Easy Form Builder is GDPR compliant, considering this aspect both during form creation and forms management.
+It especially ensures the administrator's right to delete forms and submitted entries is preserved.
+Most importantly, all this data is stored exclusively on your website.

+= Is Easy Form Builder WCAG(ADA) compliant? =

+ Form Builder has tried to add necessary standards to the forms, making them accessible to individuals with disabilities during form display.

+= Which languages are the documentation for the Easy Form Builder available in? =

+The Documentation for the Easy Form Builder is fully available in English and German, covering form creation, form management, form settings, and more.
+Additionally, documentation in Arabic is currently being completed.

+= Where should I report a bug for Easy Form Builder? =

+Report bugs and improve Easy Form Builder by [create a ticket on GitHub](https://github.com/hassantafreshi/easy-form-builder/issues) or contact us on [whitestudio.team](https://whitestudio.team/contact-us/)

+= What type of support is available for Easy Form Builder? =

+We've got a dedicated team ready to support you with any form-related questions or issues you may come across.
+Our assistance is available every day, and we're committed to addressing all customer form requests within 24 hours.

 == Screenshots ==